visika/tesi-magistrale/thesis.typ

   ],
 ) <fig:paracetamol-tableting>

-Despite the critical importance @priceComputationalPredictionPharmaceutical2004 of understanding and predicting the properties of molecular crystals, traditional computational approaches face challenges in balancing accuracy with computational expense.
+Despite the critical importance @priceComputationalPredictionPharmaceutical2004 of understanding and predicting the properties of molecular crystals, traditional computational approaches face challenges in balancing accuracy with computational cost.
 Methods such as @dft offer accurate insights into molecular interactions but are prohibitively expensive for large-scale simulations.
 Conversely, classical force field methods scale well but often lack the precision needed for complex systems.
 This trade-off has driven the exploration of alternative methods that combine the best of both worlds.